 Aviatrix Amelia Earhart, almost 40 at the time, disappeared on July 2, 1937, on an around-the world flight in her twin-engine Lockheed Electra.
 She and navigator Fred Noonan’s last transmission was near Howland Island in the mid-Pacific.
 No trace of Earhart or her plane was ever found.

 The Buffalo Bill Center of the West, however, has Amelia Earhart artifacts of its own.
-(Check out John Rumm’s blog post from March of this year.)
+(Check out John Rumm’s blog post from March 2014.)
 Sometime between 1934 – 1936, the aviator visited the Double D Ranch on the Upper Wood River, near Meeteetse, Wyoming, about 45 miles southwest of Cody.
 The Center’s collection has photos of Earhart pictured with Carl Dunrud, enjoying a western vacation.

 Secondly, Dunrud donated two coats that belonged to Earhart to the Center’s Buffalo Bill Museum.
 He identified the leather flight jacket as the one she wore on her solo trans-Atlantic flight in May 1932.
 “While there’s no reason to doubt that the jacket belonged to Earhart, it’s definitely not the one she wore on that flight,” explains Dr. John Rumm, the Center’s Curatorial Division Director.
 “Photographs in her papers at Purdue University indicate that she wore a different-style flight jacket [on that flight].”
 Clearly, further research is needed to determine whether or not Earhart wore “our” flight jacket on a different flight.